pixelcluster/pixelcluster.github.io/_posts/2026-04-09-VRAM-Mgmt-fixed.md

 The main problem (system RAM being slower than dedicated VRAM) does not exist on integrated GPUs, because they use system RAM for everything - so effects will most likely be more limited than on dGPUs.
 Maybe it still has some benefit?
 It probably requires careful testing to find out.

+### Are the kernel patches merged upstream?

+No, they haven't arrived in upstream Linux yet, but I've sent them to the mailing lists and things are in-progress.
+I'll update this when I know which mainline Linux release will pick these patches up.